The Beard Scholarship

 Selection of Award Recipients

 Applicants will be notified of the decision no later than June 15.
 The scholarship will be paid to the recipient in equal installments at the beginning of each term (semester, quarter or other division) of the school in which the recipient is enrolled.
-Also, reimbursement of some travel expenses will be provided to Beard and Hubbard Scholarship recipients to attend one COMO conference, in order to be honored at the GLA Awards Ceremony and to assist with the Scholarship Raffle.
+Also, reimbursement of some travel expenses will be provided to Beard and Hubbard Scholarship recipients to attend one Georgia Libraries Conference, in order to be honored at the GLA Awards Ceremony and to assist with the Scholarship Raffle.

 Email of all documents, except for school transcripts, is required.